 This event accompanies Mercedes Azpilicueta's exhibition Bondage of Passions, which offers a speculative vision of Catalina de Erauso, the so-called Lieutenant Nun.
 In the early 1600s, Erauso escaped convent life and became a ruthless conquistador at the service of the Spanish Empire, obtaining the Pope’s blessing to pursue life as a man.

-A transcription of this talk will be available on the Gasworks website on 21 June 2021.
+A transcription of this talk is available in the resources section below.

 Amaia Alvarez-Uria is a literary historian in the Department of Didactics of Language and Literature at the University of the Basque Country (UPV/EHU).
 With a focus on gender, her PhD dissertation revolves around the historical figure of Catalina de Erauso.
 As a member of the Research Group IKHEZI, she has participated in educational projects in France, Italy or Cuba, acting as a visiting scholar.
 These projects dealt with questions such as performing arts and oral improvisation from a gender perspective.
 She is the author of academic articles and book chapters dealing with the research topics mentioned above.